ENG-Khalid-2/4-Servo-Control-with-Sweep-and-Hold/README.md

 | Jumper Wires          | 14       | Connect servos to Arduino               |
 | External Power (optional) | 1    | Power servos more reliably if needed    |

+External power is important in real life because the Arduino alone is not enough.

 ---

 ### 🔌 Arduino Pin Connections